If you have gone on crash diets or joined an exercise program with little to no results, it may be time to consider cupping for weight loss.

 What is cupping?

-Today, the most prevalent form of cups are the small glass domes used by modern TCM practitioners.
+Today, the most common type of cups are the small glass domes you see in health and wellness parlours across the world.

 Cupping and fat loss